ljnewediuk/PB_life-history/README.md

 03 - Building the polar bear clock using independent testing and training data with glmnet

-04 - Estimating new ages from n = 94 bears in a later batch
+04 - Estimating new ages from n = 94 bears in the later batch

 05 - Clock performance metrics (median absolute error and correlation), creating a table to summarize testing and training samples for the supplement, and ploting the clock